Kimitsuna-Goblin/GGD/README.md

 #### Description

-This is a kind of the Gaussian Mixture Distribution (GMM).
+This is a kind of the Gaussian mixture model (GMM).
 It is provided to compare the adequacy of data modeling with GMM and GGD.
 Also, it can trace 3 or 4 quantiles with the cumulative density function.